cortexrd/Knack-Toolkit-Library/README.md

 You can switch modes using two methods:

-1. If you have the **showAppInfo** flag enabled **and** your account has the “**Developer**” role, it will add the version info on the top-right of the screen.
+1. If you have the **showAppInfo** flag enabled **and** your account has the “**Developer**” role, it will add the version info bar on the top-right of the screen.
 Clicking on it will show a prompt with this: **Which version to run, "prod" or "dev"?** Type in the desired mode and click ok.
 The page will refresh itself automatically.
 2. You can manually add a key to the localStorage for your app with the **LS Key** followed by **\_dev** like this: **KTLTu_fcbf_dev**, for example.
 Leave the value empty since not used.
 The **LS Key** can be obtained by double-clicking on your first name in the top bar, then looking at the console output.
 You will also find there the App ID and your User ID.

 Once in the Dev mode, you will see the version shown with bright yellow/red as an attention getter that indicates you are in Dev mode.